Trade Forex Trading

 Leverage Example and Margin Example and Examples

-Margin required : It's the sum of money your broker requires from you to open a trade transaction.
+Margin required : It's the sum of money your broker requires from you to open a trade.
 It is expressed in percentages.

-Equity : It's the total amount of capital you have in your account.
+Equity : It's the total sum of capital you have in your trading account.

-Used margin : amount of money in your account which has already been used up when buying a xauusd contract, this contract is the one that is displayed in open positions.
-As a trader you can't use this amount of money after opening a trade because you've already used it and it's not available to you.
+Used margin : amount of money in your account that has already been used when buying a xauusd contract, this contract is the one that is displayed in open positions.
+You can't use this amount of money after opening a trade because you've already used it and it's not available to you.

-This is why you should always make sure you've a lot of free margin.
-To do this never trade more than 5 percentage of your account, in fact 2 percent is adviced.
+This is why you should always make sure you have a lot of free margin.
+To do this never trade more than 5 percentage of your account, in fact 2 percent is advised.

 Difference Between XAUUSD Leverage Example Set by the Broker and Used Leverage Example